 In person contact

-Try to get an access order that is as specific as possible about all aspects of access to the children: when it is permitted, telephone access, how exchanges are to be handled, etc. The more specific the order, the less chance there is for your ex-partner to manipulate arrangements.
+Try to get a order that is as specific as possible about all aspects of contact with the children: when it is permitted by telephone, how exchanges are to be handled, etc. The more specific the order, the less chance there is for your ex-partner to manipulate arrangements.

 Be clear and direct with your ex-partner about behaviour that is unacceptable.
 Keep a written record of all communication so that if he continues you can take action by involving authorities.